Previous dayMarch 19, 2026Next day

 13.8 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 117 km N of Yakutat, Alaska on March 19, 2026 at 19:50 UTC.
-Coming 16 hours after a magnitude 2.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 13.8 km, placing this in the shallow crustal category.
+The USGS recorded this magnitude 2.0 earthquake 117 km N of Yakutat, Alaska at 19:50 UTC on March 19, 2026.
+It arrived roughly 16 hours after a larger magnitude 2.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
+This was a shallow crustal earthquake, focused at 13.8 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.597°, -139.844°.
+The epicenter is at 60.597°, -139.844°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19